WeMakeMachines/loomse/docs/BUILDING_YOUR_STORY.md

       "events": []
     }
   }
+}
 ```

-To have loomse act on the data in the event, you will need to listen and respond to the events generated in the DOM.
+To have Loomse act on the data in the event, you will need to listen and respond to the events generated in the DOM.
 By taking control of how these events are handled, you can build rich and complex interactive systems.
-Learn more about this in our [Getting Started](GETTING_STARTED.md) guide.